BensThoughts/next-mdx-filesystem/README.md

 the file structure of your mdx directory.
 Your mdx directory is the directory you set `postsDir` to in your `mdx-filesystem.config.json` file.

-This can be used inside of a catch all next route that uses slug. i.e. a page named `[...slug].tsx`.
+`getSlugs()` can be used inside of a next.js catch all route.
+Specifically it should be used inside of a page named `[...slug].tsx`.
+You can read more about catch all routes in the next.js docs [here](https://nextjs.org/docs/routing/dynamic-routes#catch-all-routes).

 ```ts
 import {MdxFilesystem} from 'next-mdx-filesystem';